OESec/MAXimum-Software-Security-Prioritisation-Guide/README.md

 ### What is the MAXimum Security Priority Calculator?

-The MAXimum Security Priority Calculator is a comprehensive security evaluation tool designed to help organizations assess the risk of application installation requests.
+The MAXimum Security Priority Calculator is a comprehensive security evaluation tool designed to help organisations assess the risk of application installation requests.
 It provides standardized, weighted scoring across different platform types to ensure consistent security decision-making.

 ### Accessing the Platform